Coined Cuisine

 Instructions

-• Add dry cake mix, vegetable oil, eggs, and vanilla extract to a large bowl.
-Mix until thouroughly combined.
+• Pour the dry cake mix, melted butter, eggs, and vanilla extract into a large mixing bowl.

 • Stir in your sprinkles.

-• Let the dough chill for at least 30 minutes in the refrigerator.
+• Cover the bowl and let the dough chill for at least 30 minutes in the refrigerator.

-• Use a cookie scoop or a tablespoon to portion out the dough onto a cookie sheet prepared with non-stick spray.
-Slightly press down on the tops of the dough circles.
+• Use a cookie scoop to portion out the dough onto a cookie sheet lined with parchment paper.

 Tried this recipe yet?Please consider leaving a comment!
 Reviews help other readers find their next favorite dish, like this one.